dexie-bot/viem/site/pages/zksync/actions/getL2TokenAddress.md

 - **Type:** `Address`

-The address of custom bridge, which will be used to get l2 token address.
+The address of a custom bridge, which will be used to get the L2 token address.

 ```ts
 const address = await client.getL2TokenAddress({